huggingface/blog/hf-bitsandbytes-integration.md

        dtype=torch.int8, requires_grad=True)
 ```

 Note that you can see that the values of the weights are "truncated" as we have seen when explaining quantization in the previous sections.
+Also the values seems to be distributed between [-128, 127]
-You might wonder how to retrieve the FP16 weights in order to perform the outlier MatMul in fp16?
+You might also wonder how to retrieve the FP16 weights in order to perform the outlier MatMul in fp16?
 You can simply do:

 ```py
 (int8_model[0].weight.CB * int8_model[0].weight.SCB)/127